-- Range Optimization: Determine the optimal number and mix of products within each category, considering factors like market demand, product uniqueness, and customer preferences.
+- Range Optimisation: Determine the optimal number and mix of products within each category, considering factors like market demand, product uniqueness, and customer preferences.

-- Supplier Collaboration: Work closely with suppliers to ensure the availability of preferred products, negotiate favorable terms, and collaborate on new product introductions.
+- Supplier Collaboration: Work closely with suppliers to ensure the availability of preferred products, negotiate favourable terms, and collaborate on new product introductions.

 - Seasonality and Trends: Consider seasonal variations and emerging trends to adjust the assortment and introduce relevant products at the right time.

-- Performance Tracking: Continuously monitor and analyze the performance of the assortment, including sales, profitability, and customer feedback.
+- Performance Tracking: Continuously monitor and analyse the performance of the assortment, including sales, profitability, and customer feedback.
 Make adjustments and refinements based on the insights gained.